cpaczek/SFSU-Auto-Scheduler/readme.md

-### :warning: this app in currently in beta and does not support Async or Bi-sync classes
+### :warning: this app in currently in beta and does not fully support Bi-sync classes (they may work though)
 # SFSU Auto Scheduler
 This is a multi-platform web extension that allows students at San Francisco State University to easily figure out what is the best class to pick.